KevinDennyII/recipe-tandemonium/README.md

 - I did not use redux because I did not have the confidence to use at this time.

-## Final Comments
+## Final Thoughts
-I do plan to use this and building up where or not I join the Tandem family.
-It was fun to bang my head a little to create this!

-Thank you for considering me and putting me in fron of this challenge. 👨🏾‍💻🌮
+Thank you for checking out my repository. 👨🏾‍💻🌮